 Climbing With Kids: Zoe Hart Interview

 I met Zoe Hart and her two adorable boys last fall in El Cap Meadow.
-I was just embarking my journey of being solo with a four month Theo in Yosemite for the next few months – nervous, anxious, excited and a little bit proud of myself.
+I was just embarking my journey of being solo with a four-month Theo in Yosemite for the next few months – nervous, anxious, excited and a little bit proud of myself.
 Zoe was on a long road trip across the United States with both of her kids, solo, living in a rented camper van.
+They had thought of getting their own camper van, but when they looked at the fact that they would need to get camper van insurance and all the other bits and bobs that come with a van, they thought it would be easier to just rent it for the time being (but might change their mind in the future).
 I was immediately amazed.
 Mattias was about two and a half and Mika almost a year.
 “How the heck is she doing it?”
 I thought to myself.
 The boys were running around, covered in sand and dirt with smiles plastered across their faces.
 Seeing her and her boys helped my fears about solo parenting in the mountains tip more to exited than nervous.

 Zoe is one of the most accomplished women alpinists out there.
 She lives with her family in Chamonix, France, one of the best playgrounds for alpine rock climbing and skiing in the world.
 After chatting with her last fall, I was relieved to hear that she was able to get back to full strength after a difficult first postpartum recovery with her first.
 And, equally relieved to hear that her recovery with her second was much easier.